Ramin Hasanov

 Ramin Muzaffar oghlu Hasanov (Ramin Müzəffər oğlu Həsənov; born November 7, 1977) is an Azerbaijani diplomat, who is the current Ambassador Extraordinary and Plenipotentiary of the Republic of Azerbaijan to the Republic of Korea.
 Before, he was the Ambassador Extraordinary and Plenipotentiary of the Republic of Azerbaijan to the Federal Republic of Germany.

 Life

 He completed secondary education in 1994.
 From 1994 to 1998 he studied for a bachelor's degree at the International Relations and International Law Faculty of Baku State University.
-From 1998 to 2000 he continued his study for a master's degree at the same faculty and in 2000 got a master's degree in international law.
+From 1998 to 2000 he continued his study for a master's degree at the same faculty and in 2000 obtained a master's degree in international law.
 In 1999, he attended the courses for international diplomats organized by the Ministry of Foreign Affairs of Germany.

 Ramin Hasanov speaks Azerbaijani, German, English, Russian and Turkish.
 He is also married and has two children.

 Diplomatic career

 Ramin Hasanov started his diplomatic service in 1999.
 From 1999 to 2000, he served as a desk officer and attaché at the Europe and Canada Department of the Ministry of Foreign Affairs of the Republic of Azerbaijan.
 Between 2000 and 2003, he worked as an attaché and third secretary at the Embassy of the Republic of Azerbaijan in Germany.
 He later served as a third and second secretary at the First Western Territorial Department of the Foreign Ministry, followed by a role as a second secretary at the International Law and Treaties Department of the Ministry of Foreign Affairs of the Republic of Azerbaijan.

 From 2005 to 2009, he served as a second secretary, first secretary, and then as a counsellor at the Embassy of the Republic of Azerbaijan to the Swiss Confederation and the Principality of Liechtenstein.
 He then became head of division in 2009, and from 2010 to 2013, a deputy-director at the International Law and Treaties Department of the Ministry of Foreign Affairs of the Republic of Azerbaijan.
 In 2013, he was appointed Director of the International Law and Treaties Department, serving in this position until 2016.

 Ramin Hasanov represented Azerbaijan in numerous bilateral and multilateral events as part of official delegations.
 From September 7, 2016, to August 19, 2022, he was the Ambassador Extraordinary and Plenipotentiary of the Republic of Azerbaijan to Germany.
 By an order of the President of the Republic of Azerbaijan on August 19, 2022, he was appointed the Ambassador Extraordinary and Plenipotentiary of the Republic of Azerbaijan to the Republic of Korea.

 On July 24, 2009, he was awarded the medal of the 90th anniversary of diplomatic service organs of the Republic of Azerbaijan.
 By an order of the President of the Republic of Azerbaijan on July 7, 2012, he was awarded the medal of "Distinguished Diplomatic Service."
 On July 9, 2019, he was granted the diplomatic rank of Ambassador Extraordinary and Plenipotentiary.